 The Oklahoma Bombing Memorial is a major attraction you may wish to see.
 The tragic event took place on April 19, 1995...at a time BEFORE most Americans included the words "terrorist attack" as a part of their vocabularies.
 The entire nation was shaken that such an event could happen.
 It is memorialized by a park, museum and several monuments were you may go to reflect and learn more about the event.
 Here is the Oklahoma City National Memorial website to aid you in your planning.

 Oklahoma City offers family fun in addition to serious reflection.
-OK City has a major theme park, Frontier City, which kids and teens will love to visit.
+OK City has a major theme park, Frontier City, that kids and teens will love to visit.
 Frontier City's sister-park, White Water Bay is the area's largest water park.
 In addition, several good "family fun centers" may be found in the metro area.
 These include the exciting Celebration Station fun center, which is directly off of I-40 at the Meridian Ave exit/exit 145.

 Animal-lovers will enjoy the Oklahoma City Zoo, which is just a bit north of I-40 along Interstate 35.
 The OK City Zoo is a large city zoo where you'll find all of your favorite animals housed in attractive settings.
 Here's the Oklahoma City Zoo website, which will fill you in with the details you need for your excursion.
 Other educational family fun in OK City includes the always-interesting Science Museum Oklahoma, where interactive exhibits prevail...and a domed theater & planetarium add to the fascination.
-The Oklahoma Museum of Natural History is yet another good idea for an educational outing when you're visiting OK City.
+The Sam Noble Oklahoma Museum of Natural History is yet another good idea for an educational outing when you're visiting OK City.

 The adults in your group will enjoy Bricktown, one of OK City's originally-settled areas.
 This area has been attractively updated, and these days Bricktown is a center of dining, nightlife, sporting events and more.
 Here's the Bricktown website, which will give you some great ideas for attractions to add to your itinerary.
 And what about the shoppaholics in your group?
 Local bargain-hunters love to make a beeline to the Outlet Shoppes at Oklahoma City.
 Why not stop in to enjoy this lovely outlet mall as a rest break?